When you first enter the world of Cloth Diapers, you may well be a bit overwhelmed.

 Unlike disposables, where you pick a price range and a size and go, there is a bit more to think about with Cloth Diapers as they have been made and tested by parents and babies.
 And unlike fancy corporations who believe one-size-fits-all, parents know that not all babies are the same – and not all parents are the same!

-So we are going to give you a quick rundown on the different styles of Modern Cloth Diapers you will find in the market.
+We will give you a quick rundown on the different styles of Modern Cloth Diapers you will find in the market.

 They either front fasten with snaps or velcro.
 Or they have side snap fasteners.

 These are the most common styles you will find;